Aphris-Karu/Free-Corrade-AI/README.md

 # This is the FREE AI for Corrade
 Note: this is a beta version that I am still working on!

+If you are wanting to run this on a bot, there is a HowTo located https://github.com/Aphris-Karu/Free-Corrade-AI/blob/master/docs/HowTo.md

 It is based on Rivescript and written using the Perl RiveScript Plugin.